 This year’s Oscars were certainly eventful.
-First was the controversial choice to kick Kevin Hart off hosting because of old homophobic tweets, then was the announcement that they weren't actually going to have a host for the first time since what I like to term the “Rob Lowe travesty”.
-Mix that win with If Beale Street Could Talk being unrighteous shafted, Olivia Colman's emotional speech and the frankly egregious choice to crown The Green Book as the year's best film and The Oscars were quite the spectacle.
-And now, even though we thought it was over for another year, Steven Spielberg has brought up yet another controversy surrounding the award.
+First was the controversial choice to kick Kevin Hart off hosting because of old homophobic tweets, then came the announcement that they weren't actually going to have a host for the first time since (what I like to term) the “Rob Lowe travesty”.
+Mix that in with If Beale Street Could Talk being righteously shafted, Olivia Colman's emotional speech and finally the frankly egregious choice to crown The Green Book as the year's best film and The Oscars were quite the spectacle.
+And now, even though we thought it was over for another year, Steven Spielberg has brought up yet another controversy surrounding the awards.
 Since Roma's success at the Oscars, Spielberg has declared he believes that Netflix films must also have at least a 4 week cinematic run to be eligible for an Oscar of any kind.
 This has split the industry and moviegoers alike right down the middle as to whether or not Spielberg is right.
 But who has the better case?
 Is his opinion snobbery or sanctity?
 You decide as you go over each side’s points.

 This is a direct quote from the man himself, as he argues if you’ve made a film that – at best – is viewed on a TV screen, you’ve made a TV movie.
 This is important because in the rules for the Oscars, made for TV films are not eligible for awards.
 Why are Netflix films any different?

 This argument is an older one and was famously used by Christopher Nolan when he stated he would never make a film for Netflix or any other streaming service as he worries what it would mean for the future of cinemas and the movie going experience.
 However cinema ticket sales haven’t been declining since the rise of the Netflix movie, so perhaps this fear is unfounded, although only time will tell.

 A film cannot be fully experienced on a laptop, TV or phone